Gerard Kelly: Death and tribute

 Kelly was due to star in the 2010/2011 King's Theatre production of Snow White in Glasgow, but died on 28 October 2010 at the West Middlesex University Hospital in Isleworth, after collapsing with a brain aneurysm.
 His funeral service took place in Glasgow on 12 November.

 On New Year's Eve 2010, BBC1 Scotland broadcast an hour-long tribute, Gerard Kelly: A Celebration.
 In 2013, the King's Theatre, Glasgow unveiled a bronze sculpture in tribute to Kelly.

-Kelly never married or had children and left his entire £145,000 estate to a friend of 18 years, English actor Terry Kiely.
+Kelly never married or had children and left his estate to a friend of 18 years, Terry Kiely.